 - a.
 Every individual appointed to a regular or special faculty rank shall be evaluated in each year, regardless of tenure status. - i.
 In cases where members of the faculty have had official university leave, the annual review should only reflect the portion of the year that they are not on leave.
 If the faculty member is on leave an entire year, there are no goals and there is no review. - b.
 The purpose of the annual performance cycle is: - i.
-For the immediate supervisor (department chair or school director) and the faculty member to mutually document goals and assignments; - ii.
+For the immediate supervisor and the faculty member to mutually document goals and assignments; - ii.
 For the faculty member to document performance; - iii.
-For the immediate supervisor to document her/his assessment of the annual performance.
+For the immediate supervisor to assess and document the annual performance of the faculty member. - c.

-- c.
 Such an evaluation is independent of reviews for the purpose of reappointment, tenure or promotion, although the annual performance evaluations are a critical data point in post-tenure review. - d.
-Annual performance evaluations are also used, along with other data, in salary determination. - 2.
-Procedures for Annual Performance Evaluation - a.
-The annual performance evaluation by the department chair or school director ("chair") shall be conducted on a performance year basis using the Faculty Activity System (FAS). - NOTE: The Guidelines for Faculty Evaluation can be referenced in Appendix C. - b.
+Annual performance evaluations are also used, along with other data, in salary determination.

+2. Procedures for Annual Performance Evaluation

+a.
+The annual performance evaluation by the department chair or school director ("chair") shall be conducted on a performance year basis using the University central evaluation platform, described in this document as the Faculty Activity System (FAS).

+NOTE: The Guidelines for Faculty Evaluation can be referenced in APPENDIX C BEST PRACTICES FOR A PERFORMANCE REVIEW FOR FACULTY.

+- b.
 The FAS performance period extends from the beginning of the summer semester to the end of the following spring semester. - c.
 All activities are to be conducted in accordance with the schedule determined and distributed by the Provost's office, consistent with the guidelines provided in the Faculty Manual. - d.
-These reviews must incorporate attention to "Best Practices for a Performance Review System for Faculty," Appendix D of the Faculty Manual. - e.
-Student evaluations must be incorporated into the evaluation of teaching faculty, as indicated in CHAPTER IX D. 2. k. - f.
+These reviews must incorporate attention to APPENDIX C BEST PRACTICES FOR A PERFORMANCE REVIEW FOR FACULTY. - e.
+Evaluations of teaching must include feedback from instruction and course evaluation forms completed by students and comply with [Chapter VI§F2K.]
+No single quantifier from these forms (e.g., the mean of means or an individual summative question) may substitute for a wide-ranging review of the responses. - f.
 The FAS has three separate sections: Goals, Performance Record, and Evaluation.

-NOTE: Descriptions of the FAS categories can be found in Appendix B.
+NOTE: Descriptions of the FAS categories can be found in APPENDIX B GUIDELINES FOR FACULTY EVALUATION.